 It certainly doesn't sound simple on songs like "You Don't Know the Shape I'm In," a Wilco-meets-Pavement slow burn on which Lenderman uses a wah pedal.
 The result: "Overtones and a simple, drone-y part.
 So I'm pretty pumped about that," he says.

 Lenderman then recalls his path away from, then back to, that often used (and as a result unfairly maligned piece) of hardware.
 "The wah pedal is the first pedal I ever got, because Jimi Hendrix used it.
 But I kind of had written it off for a long time.
 And then I heard the Swirlies, and I thought their use of the wah pedal was really cool," Lenderman says of the '90s underground favourites from Boston, who sometimes sound like they were pushing their instruments and equipment to the brink with distortion and drones.
 Lenderman goes on to cite Spencer Radcliffe's 2017 album Enjoy the Great Outdoors as another inspiration for him to reassess the wah pedal.
-Since then, Lenderman has used the effect frequently, especially on his work in Wednesday.
+Since then, Lenderman has used the effect frequently, especially on his work with Wednesday.

 As well as from shouting out other musicians as influences, Lenderman is even quicker to praise his collaborators on Manning Fireworks.
 Closer "Bark at the Moon" stands out with its gnarly yet unwieldy breakdown that ends the album with a multitude of sounds, calling for equally numerous replays.
 That immersive inviting yet intriguingly ambiguous mini-jam session wasn't achieved by guitars alone.
 Far from it, says Lenderman, who lists its contributors: Landon George on upright bass, Colin Miller on a banjo sustained with an EBow, Shane McCord on clarinet, and Lenderman on synths.